 addition, during the first few weeks of September there will be a final fine

-district implementation team has been working diligently over the summer
+our district implementation team has been working diligently over the summer

 months to make the look and feel of our new system comprised of Microsoft

 Windows 8.1 as close to Windows 7 and XP as possible.
 For example, our

 highly skilled technicians have customized our new computers to boot directly

-to the desktop environment you were previously familiar with in addition to configuring all of
+to the desktop environment you were previously familiar with in addition to

-printers, and network share drives.
-Although our team has taken extreme
+document folders, printers, and network share drives.
+Although our team has

-related to today’s emerging technologies and its impact on how
+with any change related to today’s emerging technologies and its impact on how

 society understandably adapts to change in general – we will continue to work

 together to help iron out any unforeseen issues and potential bumps we may

 In addition to experiencing the benefits of having a faster computer running on